everypolitician/everypolitician/upload.md

     </ul>

     <p>Anything not in this list will probably just be ignored—but you
-    can play around with this tool as much as you want and see what the results look like.</p>
+    can play around with this tool as much as you want to see what the results look like.

-    <p>Anything not in this list will probably just be ignored.</p>

-    <p>You can play around with this tool as much as you want, to see
-    what the results look like.
 Once you get something you‘re happy with, then you can add it to <a href="http://popit.poplus.org/">PopIt</a>.</p>

+    <p><a href="mailto:team@openpoliticians.org">Let us know</a> how you get on—or if we can help.</p>

   </div>
 </div>